TABLE OF CONTENTS

 One of the biggest issues with this industry is that there is little to no government oversight monitoring production.
 So if anything goes wrong, there is no accountability for how or what makes up the consumable.
 The possible allergy issues, mismeasured doses, etc. make banks nervous to put their name behind businesses selling these items.

 In addition to that, claims that are made to consumers can very well be purposefully misleading.
-A common tactic for selling supplements is fabricating beneficial effects in order to get customer attention and spur them to purchasing.
+A common tactic for selling supplements is fabricating beneficial effects in order to get customer’s attention and spur them to purchase.
 Sometimes this just expands the truth while other times it has completely unsubstantiated claims.

 Unregulated markets have higher odds for legal action.
 With no oversight, people find ways to take advantage of it.
 Just another reason why many banks would pass up this business type for a safer alternative.

-Chargebacks are another big reason for nutraceuticals to be tagged as high-risk.
+Chargebacks are another big reason that nutraceutical businesses have high risk merchant accounts.
 In fact, it is an issue associated with many online businesses.
 Customers seek a refund through their bank rather than reaching out to the business owner for a resolution.
 This leads to a hassle for the bank and a penalty for the merchant.
 Unfortunately, this process often happens without the merchant’s knowledge.
 Then once it does happen, their account is flagged and sometimes even shut down.
+It’s important to stay ahead of these issues and mitigate these chargebacks beforehand.

 Popular Nutra and Supplement Businesses that are Risky